 Know the symptoms of coronavirus.

-The clinical presentation of 2019-nCoV includes a range of symptoms, from light coughing to severe pneumonia resulting in death.
+The clinical presentation of SARS-CoV-2, novel coronavirus’ official name, includes a range of symptoms, from light coughing to severe pneumonia resulting in death.
 Fever, coughing and shortness of breath are most common.
 Symptoms usually appear from two days to two weeks after exposure.

 There is no vaccine for novel coronavirus 2019-nCoV.